Throwback 5-game series force players to 'embrace the grind' - WHIZ News

 “It’s important obviously to get off to a good start in those,” Berube said.
 “There’s always an opportunity to lose a couple in a seven-game.
 You can come back from it.
 You lose a couple right away in a five-game series, you’re in trouble, probably.”

 Washington GM Brian MacLellan, whose Capitals get a bye in the East along with Boston, Tampa Bay and Philadelphia, won and lost a few of those series back in the ’80s.
-He agrees with Olczyk that this playoff will be wide open and unpredictable — in large part because of how it starts.
+He agrees with Olczyk that these playoffs will be wide open and unpredictable — in large part because of how it starts.

 “In a short series,” Quenneville said, “anything can happen.”